lloda/ra-ra/README.md

 * Parallelization (closer to wish...).
 * GPU / calls to external libraries.
-* Linear algebra, quaternions, etc. Those things belong in other libraries.
-The library includes a dual number implementation but it's more of a demo of how to adapt user types to the library.
+* Linear algebra, quaternions, etc. Those things belong in other libraries, and calling them with **ra-ra** objects is trivial.
 * Sparse arrays.
 You'd still want to mix & match with dense arrays, so maybe at some point.

 #### Motivation